amolenk/dapr-hands-on/Assignment02/step-by-step.md

 - The service needs a unique id which dapr can use to find it.
 You will use `governmentservice` as the id.
 - The HTTP port the API is listening on is 6000.
 So you need to tell dapr that (so it can handle the communication).
 - Dapr uses gRPC to communicate with the dapr side-car.
 The port used for this communication is `50001` by default.
 But this port will be used by the TrafficControl service later, so we need to specify a different port for the Government service to prevent a port clash on the local machine.
 We will use port `50002`.
 - Finally you need to tell dapr how to start the service.
-This is again `dotnet run`.
+This is simply `dotnet run`.

 You will use the `run` command of the dapr CLI and specify all the options above on the command-line:

-1. Open a command-shell window and go to the `Assignment02/src/GovernmentService` folder in this repo.
+1. Open a new command-shell window and go to the `Assignment02/src/GovernmentService` folder in this repo.

 2. enter the following command to run the service with a dapr sidecar: